naokimas/naokimasuda.github.io/gsd.md

 ### Start research

 - At any point, you can look for research advisor (a.k.a. thesis advisor, or supervisor.
 Let's simply call it "advisor").
     - You approach preferred professor anytime to ask.
     - Some professors may say yes, some may say no, for various reasons.
     - Some professors prefer to start from the Reading course rather than to immediately agree with your advisor.
+    - Only tenure-line professors (excluding Clinical Professors, who focus on teaching, or Visiting Assistant Professors, whose terms are 2-3 years only)
 - Can take the Research course or Reading course for a variable number of credits.
     - An approval by the advisor (or the professor who has agreed to do a Reading course with you) is needed.
     - Paperwork is needed for registering to the Research/Reading course.
 Ask Jenny Russell.
 - You may be hired as RA (research assistant) instead of TA.
     - It depends on the professor.
 Don't ask me.
     - You can come back to TA if the RA period has finished.
 The department monitors all such information, so no worries.
+- MA: Research is not mandatory.
+However, if you want to, contact professors who you want to have as advisor to see if they are willing to advise you.
+    - Research or Reading course credits are available upon the consent of the advisor (and my approval).
+- MS: See above.
+You must do research in the third (or final) semester.

 ## Mentor

+- Ignore what HUB says on this.
+They automatically fill the advisor/mentor's names (?) but are not relevant.
-- Each new PhD student is assigned a mentor unless you already have an advisor.
+- I assign each new PhD student a mentor unless you already have an advisor.
+- Mentor and advisors are different by definition.
+Let's distinguish between these two terms!
 - Mentor's roles:
   - Advise the mentee on the course choice.
   - Help the mentee to find research advisor.